-Upon receipt, a Designated Professional must check the contents of the package containing Controlled Drugs against the requisition.
+Upon receipt, a Designated Professional must ensure the unique number seal correlates with the number written on the order page and check the contents of the package containing Controlled Drugs against the requisition.
 Any discrepancy must be reported to the Pharmacy immediately.
 If correct, the Designated Professional must sign the Receipt on the pink page of the CD order book.
 The Designated Professional must enter the new stock into the Controlled Drugs register on the appropriate page, witnessed by another Designated Professional, an authorised member of the Pharmacy Staff or an Authorised Employee who must verify the stock level and sign the register.
 The date, quantity and requisition number should be documented.
 The Controlled Drug must then be immediately locked away in the Controlled Drug Cupboard.